augcog/ISAACS_Jetson/README.md

 ### Troubleshooting
 - Just try this again `source ~/ros_catkin_ws/devel.bash`
+- Restart your computer
 - **Compilation failing?
 "Could not find a package..."** Looks like you're still missing a dependency!
 Google the name of it + "ros" and find how to install it.
 Also try searching for it in the [ROS Index](https://index.ros.org/).
 It may be a ROS package or a system dependency (choose accordingly during the search)
 - **Compilation Failing after git pull?
 Did someone add a new package?** Maybe the new package you pulled was a git submodule.
 So run this again from the instructions above: `git submodule update --init --recursive`
 - **Installing a new ROS package in this repo?** Have its dependencies automatically downloaded using `rosdep install --from-paths src --ignore-src -r -y` found [here](http://wiki.ros.org/rosdep#Install_dependency_of_all_packages_in_the_workspace)
+- If all else fails, restart your computer

 ### Tips & tricks
 - **Want to see info about *catkin build* beforehand?** Use `catkin build --dry-run`